FridayOrtiz/timebase/paper/paper.md

 points it can be added to the public pool.
 If a server drops below a score of 10 it is removed from the public pool availability[@do2017configurentp].

+## extended Berkeley Packet Filter (eBPF)

+// TODO: add some more background about BPF filters

 # Related Work

 While the intial specification for NTP was published in 1985[@rfc958] there has